eman-089/Simple-Webscraper/README.md

 # Simple Web Scraper MVP

-A clean, no-frills Python web scraper that extracts text content and links from any public webpage.
+A clean Python web scraper that extracts text content and links from public webpages.

 ## Setup